oblac/jodd-site/content/madvoc/11+rest.md

 # REST

-*Madvoc* supports REST URLs.
-Parts of mapped action path may contain **macros** - text chunk surrounded with **{** and **}** signs.
+*Madvoc* supports REST APIs as well!
+Common thing with mapping REST endpoints is to specify _macros_: parts of request path that represents an ID - or input parameter, in general.
+Of course, you can use macros on any request, not only for the REST apis.

-Macros are used to resolve values from the request action path.
-Values are injected in the action object, similarly as request parameters and attributes gets injected.
+To simplify building the REST apis, *Madvoc* provides `@RestAction` annotation that does two things:

-Macros are always resolved in *Madvoc*.
+1. it changes the naming strategy for REST apis, and

-*Madvoc* provides `@RestAction` to specify the REST actions.
-This annotation defines no extension and specifies custom action configuration, i.e. custom behavior of action mapping and results rendering.
+2. renders the result object as JSON.

-## Macro Examples
+## Path Macros

 Here is a simple action class: